 I loved the time I was with the Chinese.
 It was wonderful.
 All beauty and openness and privilege.

-So in the midst of the marvel, I was surprised to notice that as the richness of connection with the Chinese teachers grew, a note of background sorrow was increasing within me.
+So in the midst of the marvel, and the immense enjoyment of this empowering activity with the heartful Chinese teachers, I was surprised to notice that as the richness of connection with the Chinese teachers grew, a note of background sorrow was increasing within me.

 Over three days on retreat in China I gradually understood where this thread of sorrow was springing from.

-I was immensely enjoying this empowering activity with the heartful Chinese teachers, but I have not yet brought this work as richly as I yearn to do, specifically to the teachers of my own community.
+I have not yet brought this work, as richly as I yearn to do, specifically to the teachers of my own community.
 Yet that’s what I always intended to do.
 That’s why it all began.
 I first came to Courage work through Parker’s work with teachers in his classic book The Courage to Teach.

-I’ve had plenty of fantastic things going on over the past three years.
+I’ve had plenty of fantastic things going on in recent years.
 But this courage work ought not to be left un-done amongst those who nurture the futures of our children and who themselves need nurture.
+So it will commence.

 The best way to get started is to get started…

-So… I’m hosting a Courage to Teach ‘taster’ retreat for teachers on the weekend of November 16th/17th 2019.
+I’m hosting a Courage to Teach ‘taster’ retreat for teachers on the weekend of 16/17 November 2019.

 It’s very short notice and a very spontaneous decision, but two recent conversations with teachers made me feel their yearning for shared time to reflect on the complexity and beauty of their work and its importance within their lives and the lives of those they influence.

-Because it’s short notice and because I want it to be cost-accessible, I’m holding the retreat (non-accommodation) at my home in Kingston, Tasmania.
+Because I want it to be cost-accessible, I’m holding the retreat (non-accommodation) at my home in Kingston, Tasmania.
 I have a space out the back which will lend itself just perfectly.
-It’s still a bit knocked around by the flood of 2018.
-We’ve been holding-off on repairs until we finalise plans for a complete remodelling of the house… so if you join us, you’ll need to be comfy to look past some pre-renovation imperfections.
+It’s still a bit knocked around by the flood of 2018 (we’ve been holding-off on repairs until we finalise plans for a complete remodelling of the house) so if you join us, you’ll need to be comfy to look past some pre-renovation imperfections.

 What to Expect: